clickrain/maxlength/README.md

 ![Indicator examples][img]

+Max Length will augment all Text Input types and any other inputs with a maxlength attribute with this functionality.
+No setup.
+No configuration.

 ## A note about support

 While we have incentive to keep this project working because we use it